coolbeevip/coolbeevip.github.io/content/posts/asf/apache-release-guide.md

 [ ] +1 Release this package as 0.7.0
 [ ] +0 No Opinion
-[ ] -1 Do not release this package because....
+[ ] -1 Do not release this package because...

 On behalf of the ServiceComb Team